Text formatted correctly and error-free reaches the widest audience

 Bold and capital letters

-Avoid large blocks of bold text and do not use block capital letters.
+Large blocks of bold text and block capital letters create a bad user experience.

 - Use bold for emphasis sparingly, one word or a few words at most, making it more effective.

-- Format using H2 for headings or H3 for sub headings.
+- Format headings using H2 for headings or H3 for subheadings, not bold.

 - Block capitals can only be used for acronyms, such as SCC